mwfj/CMU_15213_CSAPP3E_Lab/6.Malloc_lab/README.md

 The L1, L2, L3 caches are physically addressed, with a block size of 64 bytes, where L1 and L2 are 8-way set associative, and L3 is 16-way set associative.

+**The root reason of L1 cache is so small** is that the number of cache index and cache offset bits is exactly identical with the VPO in the virtual address and also the cache offset and index bit in the physical address are identical to the VPO(the offset bit of the virtual address).
+In other words, the way Intel implements the cache lookups depends on the cache index and cache offset bit in the physical address which identical to the offset bit in the virtual address.

 **The page size can be configured start-up time as either 4KB or 4 MB.
 Linux uses 4KB pages.**